rmg/magic_grid/README.md

 Testing was originally done UnitTest style, with some tarantula to force a bunch of random page renderings.
 I've since added some RSpec goodness.

-To run all the tests, just run +rake+.
+To run all the tests, just run `rake`.